Fellowship for Visual Artists

 - About the Fellowship

 For 100 years, the California Community Foundation (CCF) has recognized, encouraged and supported the Southern California arts community by funding and nurturing a full range of artistic expressions.
-The foundation’s ultimate goal is to ensure that arts and culture is a dimension of everyday life in all communities in Los Angeles County.
-Toward that end, the CCF Fellowship for Visual Artists is designed to support Los Angeles based visual artists so they can advance to the next level of professional development.
+The Foundation’s goal is to ensure that arts and culture is a dimension of everyday life in communities across Los Angeles County.
+As such, the CCF Fellowship for Visual Artists is designed to support Los Angeles based visual artists so they can advance to the next level of professional development.
 Professional artists play a significant role in connecting communities, bridging cultural barriers and in celebrating the rich cultural diversity of Los Angeles County.

-The CCF Fellowship for Visual Artists is a unique opportunity for artists because it is an investment in an artist’s career rather than in a particular project.
+The CCF Fellowship for Visual Artists is a unique opportunity for artists because it is an investment in an artist’s career rather than a singular project.
 The award is an unrestricted grant of $25,000.
-The award may be spent according to the greatest need of the artist.
+The award may be spent according to the greatest need as determined by the artist.
 For this reason, the panel will consider the artist’s entire career and future promise.

-CCF’s fundamental goal is to help individual artists become more sustainable through their art practice.
-Therefore, the investment in the artist’s career also includes strengthening their business skills through 2 (two) artist retreats which take place during the grant year in which the award is made.
+CCF also seeks to support individual artists in achieving financial independence through their art practice.
+Therefore, the investment in the artist’s career also includes strengthening their business skills through a mandatory artist retreat which takes place after the award is made.
 The curriculum is tailored specifically for CCF Fellows, with sessions and individual consultations on accounting and legal issues, money management, negotiations and alternative financing options.
 The retreat will provide Fellows with the knowledge, tools and resources to help them manage their life and careers more effectively.
 The retreat environment will also offer plenty of time for peer-to-peer networking, reflection, and the opportunity to learn from each other and build an artist community.

 The California Community Foundation’s Fellowship for Visual Artists is made possible by the J. Paul Getty Trust Fund for the Visual Arts, the Brody Arts Fund, the Atlass Fund, the Joan Palevsky Endowment for the Future of Los Angeles, the T.M. and R.W.
 Brown Fund, the Harry J. Volk Fund and other CCF funds.

-- To support and develop artistic or cultural talent of special merit that reflects Los Angeles’ diverse population
+- To support and develop artistic or cultural talent of special merit that reflects Los Angeles County’s diverse population

 - Review Process